jasmine/jasmine-py/.github/CONTRIBUTING.md

 Once you've pushed a feature branch to your forked repo, you're ready to open a pull request.
 We favor pull requests with very small, single commits with a single purpose.

-Note that we use Travis for Continuous Integration.
+Note that we use Circle for Continuous Integration.
 We only accept green pull requests.